mindspore-ai/docs/docs/mindspore/programming_guide/source_en/parameter.md

 ## Overview

 `Parameter` is a variable tensor, indicating the parameters that need to be updated during network training.
 The following describes the `Parameter` initialization, attributes, methods, and `ParameterTuple`.
+The following describes the Parameter initialization, attributes, methods,  ParameterTuple and dependency control.

-## Use parameter to initialize parameters
+## Use of parameters

 Parameter is a variable tensor, indicating the parameters that need to be updated during network training.
-The following describes the Parameter initialization, attributes, methods, and ParameterTuple.

-### Initialization
+### Declaration

 ```python
 mindspore.Parameter(default_input, name=None, requires_grad=True, layerwise_parallel=False)
 ```

-Initialize a `Parameter` object.
+- `default_input`: Initialize a `Parameter` object.
 The input data supports the `Tensor`, `Initializer`, `int`, and `float` types.
 The `initializer` API can be called to generate the `Initializer` object.
 When `init` is used to initialize `Tensor`, the `Tensor` only stores the shape and type of the tensor, not the actual data.
 Therefore, `Tensor` does not occupy any memory, you can call the `init_data` API to convert `Tensor` saved in `Parameter` to the actual data.

-You can specify a name for each `Parameter` to facilitate subsequent operations and updates.
+- `name`: You can specify a name for each `Parameter` to facilitate subsequent operations and updates.
 It is recommended to use the default value of `name` when initialize a parameter as one attribute of a cell, otherwise, the parameter name may be different than expected.

-To update a parameter, set `requires_grad` to `True`.
+- `requires_grad`: update a parameter, set `requires_grad` to `True`.

-When `layerwise_parallel` is set to True, this parameter will be filtered out during parameter broadcast and parameter gradient aggregation.
+- `layerwise_parallel`: When `layerwise_parallel` is set to True, this parameter will be filtered out during parameter broadcast and parameter gradient aggregation.

 For details about the configuration of distributed parallelism, see <https://www.mindspore.cn/docs/programming_guide/en/r1.5/auto_parallel.html>.